thezeusproject/thezeusproject.github.io/README.md

 We welcome contributions from the community!
 If you have a topic you'd like to write about, please follow the steps below.

 ## How to Contribute

 To contribute a new blog post and project, you'll need to add two files: one for the blog content and one for the project description.
+Your contribution will not be considered if you don't follow the process

 ### Step 1: Fork and Clone the Repository